How Much Does Car Insurance Usually Go Up After an Accident?

 In addition to the expenses associated with your physical injury, you are entitled to compensation for your emotional pain, distress, anxiety, and mental anguish.
 This includes subjective harm such as loss of consortium and loss of enjoyment of life.

-Our experienced personal injury attorneys and staff will work to gather evidence, including bills, receipts, expert testimony, and other documentation to support your damage claims.
+Our experienced Bucks County injury attorneys and staff will work to gather evidence, including bills, receipts, expert testimony, and other documentation to support your damage claims.

 Rate Increase for Young Drivers After an Accident